saf-dmitry/mdviewer/README.md

 Note: Import of existing CSS files in custom style sheets using the `@import` rule currently has a drawback that you will need to reload the Preview (by pressing F5 or selecting "Reload" in the context menu) first time after selecting the custom style sheet to evaluate the importing step.

 ## Using Math Formulas

-You can use [MathJax][mathjax] JavaScrpt library to render inline and displayed LaTeX equations embedded in your documents.
+You can use [MathJax][mathjax] JavaScript library to render inline and displayed LaTeX equations embedded in your documents.

 To install MathJax on Debian-based systems such as Ubuntu or Mint, all you need to do is